Retirement plan software for personal retirement planning.

 • They were also able to keep their current home.
 They thought that they would have to downsize after the kids graduated college, but it turns out that if they stuck with the plan, they'd be just fine.
 They can pass the home to their children, the whole family will have a nice place to meet on holidays, and they can pass away in peace where they grew up.
 This difference in income goals is in the income manual override column.

 • They sold off their portfolio of stocks and replaced them with a portfolio of well-allocated mutual funds.
-That raised their estimated rate of return from 8% to 10%.
+That raised their estimated rate of return from 6% to 8%.
 Using the Flexible payout method also helped over what they planned to do.
 See the Oldest Asset #3 sheet.

-With our help, they were able to reallocate their current employer 401(k) plan using the investment options they're stuck with while employed.
-When they retire, they can roll them over into rollover IRAs, where they aren't limited to a small list of investment choices, and then can use asset allocation with mutual funds.
-This raised their estimated rate of return from 7% to 8%.
-See the Oldest Asset #4 sheet.
-Using the Flexible payout method also helped over what they planned to do.
+• They were able to reallocate their current employer 401(k) plan using the investment options they're stuck with while employed and captive.
+When they retire, they can roll them over into rollover IRAs, where they aren't limited to a small list of investment choices, then can use asset allocation with mutual funds.

-• They got with the well-diversified asset allocation program with their IRA's and were able to cut their risk by half, and increase their estimated rate of return 10% (from 10% to 11%).
+• They got with the well-diversified asset allocation program with their IRA's and were able to cut their risk by half, and increase their estimated rate of return 25% (from 6% to 8%).
 Using the Flexible payout method also helped over what they planned to do.
 See the Youngest Assets #1 - 5 sheets.

 That's it.
 All it took was restructuring asset payouts, contributing a little more to their retirement plans, buying LTC insurance, getting rid of trying to market time and pick individual stocks and bonds by replacing all that with asset allocation using mutual funds, and they're all set.